I’m often asked to help with icebreaker ideas, especially sales training icebreakers.

 - What does this activity have to do with what we’re going to be discussing in today’s session?

-As I mentioned, I’ve used this icebreaking activity in a lot of different settings, but I really like it for a sales training because of the basic importance that salespeople have when it comes to the need to pay attention to the person in front of them.
+As I mentioned, I’ve used this icebreaking activity in a lot of different settings, but I really like it as a sales training icebreaker because of the basic importance that salespeople have when it comes to the need to pay attention to the person in front of them.
 If salespeople aren’t paying attention to the small details, it’s very easy to miss out on an opportunity to make a sale.

 What is your go-to icebreaking activity?
+Do you have activities you prefer as sales training icebreakers?